Jitendradhiman/SaralSpeech/README.md

 ### SaralSpeech
-Contains various exercise problems on speech
+Contains various exercise problems on speech.
+This repository will be updated as and when new exercises are avaiable.

 ### Some useful git commands
 git status